poissonconsulting/ypr/README.md

-Development of ypr was partially supported by the [Habitat Conservation Trust Foundation](https://www.poissonconsulting.ca/orgs/hctf.html) and the [Ministy of Forests, Lands and Natural Resource Operations](https://www.poissonconsulting.ca/orgs/mflnro.html).
+Development of ypr was partially supported by the [Habitat Conservation Trust Foundation](https://www.poissonconsulting.ca/orgs/hctf.html) and the [Ministry of Forests, Lands and Natural Resource Operations](https://www.poissonconsulting.ca/orgs/mflnro.html).

 The hex was designed by [The Forest](http://www.theforest.ca).